-The Lodi AVA, known as the “Zinfandel Capitol of the World,” is home to the Cranston Brothers, who own and farm about 400 acres of grapes in Acampo along the Mokelumme River, just north of the town of Lodi.
-The well-drained, sandy loam soils of the nearly 80 year-old Cranston Vineyard provide consistently delicious fruit with an intensity of varietal character and silky texture.
+The Lodi AVA, known as the “Zinfandel capitol of the World,” is home to the Cranston Brothers, who own and farm about 400 acres of grapes in Acampo along the Mokelumne River, just north of the town of Lodi.
+The well-drained, sandy loam soils of the nearly 80 year old Cranston Vineyard provide consistently delicious fruitwith an intensity of varietal character and silky texture.

 |Wine Style||Rosé Wine|